Spend Analysis

 7. Create a Process for One-Off Purchases and Use P-Cards

-Not all ad hoc purchases can be predicted.
-Define what qualifies as a one-off purchase and use P-cards to manage these expenses.
-This consolidates spending under one label and provides better visibility and control.
+Not all ad hoc purchases can be anticipated or run through a full P2P workflow.
+Define clear criteria for what qualifies as a one-off purchase, then issue P-cards to manage these transactions.
+This approach maintains spending visibility and control without creating a compliance burden for every small, legitimate exception.

 Is Maverick Spend Always Harmful?

 Not all maverick spend is bad.
-It can occasionally act as a dialogue starter.
+Maverick spend can occasionally surface genuine opportunities.

-For example, employees might find a local supplier with a better price or specifications that better fit their needs.
-This can open up discussions for re-negotiating contracts or exploring new partnerships.
-In organizations with localization or diversity policies, maverick spend may even uncover new suppliers for future consideration or emergency use during supply chain disruptions.
+Employees sometimes find local suppliers with better pricing or product specifications that better fit their needs than an approved vendor.
+This can trigger productive conversations about contract renegotiation or new supplier partnerships.
+In organizations with localization or supplier diversity policies, off-contract purchases may even identify candidates for the approved supplier list or emergency suppliers for supply chain disruptions.

 CC_Overview dashboard